ErmeviewEnvironmentalLtd/LogIT/src/READ_ME.txt

       It isn't possible to view this during a run unfortunately because FMP only writes it to file on completion.
 Other ways of visualising this data are doable, possibly, by would require a lot more work.

+v0.8.2-Beta:
+    - [Bugfix] Run options being incorrectly read sometimes when read from the FMP .ief form.
+    - [Bugfix] Run options not being displayed in the Single Model Load review table.
+    - [Feature] Added automatic update functinoality to Run Summary tool.
+    - [Feature] Added view FMP runform for completed runs to the Run Summary tool.
+      It isn't possible to view this during a run unfortunately because FMP only writes it to file on completion.
+Other ways of visualising this data are doable, possibly, by would require a lot more work.
     - [Feature] Added support for scenarios and events when logging.
 Providing run options, either in the UI or the FMP run form will cause only the corresponding files to be logged.